pyinstaller/pyinstaller/doc/source/Manual.rst

 The ``pfmp_api`` object has one mutable attribute, ``search_dirs``.
 This is a list of strings that specify the absolute path, or paths, that will be searched for the hooked module.
-The paths in the list will be searched in index sequence.
+The paths in the list will be searched in sequence.
 The ``pre_find_module_path()`` function may replace or change the contents of ``pfmp_api.search_dirs``.